kittenlogic/unsupervised-pleasures/_posts/2020-11-14-queer-ai-ultimate-fantasy-024.md

 ## Computer Generated

 Let me begin by telling you my ultimate fantasy.
-When I was in high school.
-I loved the way your feet felt on mine as we walked.
+When I was in high school, I loved the way your feet felt on mine as we walked.
 I wanted to curl up next to you and kiss you like you used to do when we first met.
 I wanted to feel the warmth of your body on mine as we cuddled and kissed.

 I want to have sex with anyone I want.
 I don't care how old you are.
 I don't care if you're a junkie, a pre-op, or a grown-up.
 I don't care if you smell of beer, smoke, or have a crusty middle-aged mother.

-If you
+If you.
 Then fuck me.

 Do you want to kiss?
 Let me kiss.